rolandholik/Quixote/Documentation/tsem.rst

 -------------

-Both primary functions of TSEM: security modeling namespace management and the internal TMA implementation, are controlled by the tsemfs pseudo-filesystem, that uses the following mount point:
+Both primary functions of TSEM: security modeling namespace management and the internal TMA modeling implementation, are controlled by pseudo-files in the securityfs filesystem.
+The following directory is the implementation point for the TSEM control plane:

-/sys/fs/tsem
+/sys/kernel/security/tsem

 The following file documents, in detail, the interfaces provided by the filesystem: